 I came to realize that my money problems largely began and ended with the person in my miror. – Dave Ramsey

 The book opens with Dave implying and in one instance explicitly stating that debt is your fault.
-As the quote above alludes, because most of his financial mischief was self-implied, he cannot imagine a world where bad things happen to good people purely by happenstance or bad luck.
-He comes to this conclusion because “I am positive that personal finance is 80 percent behavior and only 20 percent knowledge.”
+He appears to come to this conclusion because “I am positive that personal finance is 80 percent behavior and only 20 percent knowledge.”
 Based on his own quote, it’s simple to see how Dave concluded all accumulated debt is your own fault.

 He provides an early disclaimer in the book that you’ll need to put your ego aside to benefit from his blunt advice.
-It is very possible I failed to heed this advice and it is my ego that is causing me to write this lengthy review.
-That’s one possibility.
-The other possibility is the book’s repeatedly calling me “broke” and an “idiot” while reminding me that Dave Ramsey is a millionaire every few chapters is what goaded my ego from mild-mannered to enraged.
+It is very possible I failed to heed this warning and it is my ego that is causing me to write this lengthy review.

 Editor’s Note: Food for thought – to avoid this ego-kicking, you can just as easily gain the same amount of insight without the snarky tone by starting at Chapter 6.